University court: England and Wales

+Oxford and Cambridge

+Unlike in most universities, where the court is an assembly in the governance structure, at the ancient English universities of Oxford and Cambridge these were legal courts, the Court of the Chancellor or Vice-Chancellor of Oxford University and the Cambridge University Chancellor's Court respectively.

-At Oxford University, the judge of the chancellor's court is the vice-chancellor, who is his deputy or assessor; the court has had since 1244 civil jurisdiction, to the exclusion of the king's courts, in all matters and suits wherein a scholar or privileged person of the university is one of the parties, except in actions relating to freehold.
-It had also, from 1290 downwards, jurisdiction of all injuries and trespasses against the peace, mayhem and felony excepted, but since the Summary Jurisdiction Acts this is possibly no longer exercisable.
+At Oxford University, the judge of the chancellor's court was the vice-chancellor, who was his deputy or assessor; the court had civil jurisdiction from 1244, to the exclusion of the king's courts, in all matters and suits wherein a scholar or privileged person of the university is one of the parties, except in actions relating to freehold.
+It also had, from 1290, jurisdiction over all injuries and trespasses against the peace, mayhem and felony excepted, but this may have been removed by the 19th century Summary Jurisdiction Acts.

 The criminal jurisdiction of Cambridge University in cases where any person not a member of the university is a party has ceased, and its jurisdiction over 'light women' (i.e. prostitutes), which was founded on a charter and statute of Elizabeth, was taken away in 1894 by a private act of that year, when an earlier act dealing with them and applicable till then only to Oxford University, was extended to Cambridge University.
-Before 1891, women of 'light character', who had been convicted of consorting with or soliciting members of the university in statu pupillari, were detained in a house of correction called the spinning house, but in that year a conviction was held bad.
+Before 1891, women of 'light character', who had been convicted of consorting with or soliciting members of the university in statu pupillari, were detained in a house of correction called the 'Spinning House', but in that year a conviction was held bad.

 All jurisdiction over non-university matters was removed from both the Oxford and Cambridge courts by the Administration of Justice Act 1977.

+Durham and Newcastle

+Neither of the pre-Victorian English universities (Durham and London), which pre-date the civic university movement, had courts at their foundation.
+During the 20th century both had courts created of less than 30 members with charge of federal finances and property for a period, but these were subsequently abolished as their federal structures changed.